Free Calorie & BMI Calculator

 Is a calorie deficit the only thing that matters?

 For weight loss specifically, yes — you can't lose body fat without one.
 But food quality, protein intake, sleep, stress and training all influence how easy the deficit feels and how much of the lost weight is fat versus muscle.
-Aim for a moderate deficit built from mostly whole foods, with adequate protein and fibre.

 Why has my weight loss stalled?